openstack/neutron/doc/source/ovn/gaps.rst

   routers have this capability implemented in [9]_ and we have an open RFE to fill this gap [10]_.

+* East/West Fragmentation

+  The core OVN implementation does not support east/west fragmentation.
+There is no known production use-case for this feature hence we don't even have an RFE open for it and it's not on the roadmap to be implemented.

 References
 ----------